tkdchen/task-repo-shared-ci/SHARED-CI.md

 > If you have [`uv`][uv] installed, you can run `uvx cruft` and don't need
 > to install `cruft` itself.

-TODO: add a github action that checks for updates and sends PRs.
+Your repo also has an automated workflow that periodically checks for updates and sends automated PRs.
+See [Shared CI Updater](#shared-ci-updater) for more details.

 ## 🔧 Making changes